 CASTING involves the hands and bat moving out and away from the body during the load/stride and swing.
 As a result, the front arm will bar or straighten out.
 In some cases, the hands get behind the rear elbow during the load causing the barrel to tilt rearward away from the batter.
 As the arms begin to move forward, the hands (and bat) will drift away from the body.
 Casting typically occurs in conjunction with a leading rear elbow.

 Casting creates bat drag.
 Because the hands and bat move away from the body, the swing becomes longer and the bat takes a looping path to the ball.
 The front arm is also in a weaker position prior to contact because it gets extended too early.
 Casting, like a leading rear elbow, causes the batter to get to the ball late or forces the batter to start his swing earlier to get the bat to the ball on time.

 LUNGING or HEAD DRIFT is when the head and upper body continue moving forward after the front heel hits the ground.
 In more severe cases, the head and upper body continue moving to contact.
 Often you see a bent front knee and the player leaning forward from the waist up when the bat hits the ball.

 This linear swing tries to generate power by moving forward.
 However, it actually reduces power production because it impairs rotation.
+When the upper body drifts forward, an axis of rotation cannot be effectively established limiting the ability to maximize rotational power, which is the key to hitting the ball harder.
 The head movement also makes it more difficult to track the ball.